openhwgroup/core-v-xif/docs/source/x_ext.rst

 These signals remain stable during a memory request transaction until the actual handshake is performed with both ``x_mem_valid_i`` and ``x_mem_ready_o`` being 1.
 ``wdata`` is only required to remain stable during memory request transactions in which ``we`` is 1.

+A |coprocessor| is required to (only) perform a memory request transaction(s) for non-killed instructions that it earlier accepted via the issue interface as load/store instructions (i.e. ``loadstore`` is 1).

 :numref:`Memory request type` describes the ``x_mem_resp_t`` type.

 .. table:: Memory response type